Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/surat-ind/index.md

 **Informed Urban Planning**.
 The deployment of the Geographic Information System (GIS) platform has revolutionized urban planning and management in Surat.
 This outcome encompasses informed decision-making processes, allowing city planners to optimize resource allocation and infrastructure development.
 By enhancing strategic planning capabilities, this outcome ensures the city's growth is sustainable and well-coordinated, laying the groundwork for future urban development initiatives.

 ## Open Questions
 <!-- What is uncertain, unclear, or still unresolved about this project?
 Identify 1-3 open question(s). -->

-**Open question 1**.
 How will the project ensure the long-term sustainability of its technology interventions, particularly in terms of maintenance and upgrades?
 While the project has made significant progress in implementing advanced technological solutions, ensuring their long-term sustainability requires a robust strategy for maintenance, upgrades, and continuous improvement.
 This includes securing ongoing funding, developing skilled personnel, and establishing partnerships with technology providers to support the system's life cycle.

-**Open question 2**.
 What measures are being taken to ensure that marginalized and vulnerable populations are not left behind in the smart city transformation?
 While the project aims to benefit all residents, it is essential to ensure that marginalized and vulnerable populations are included in the planning and implementation processes.
 This includes addressing their specific needs, providing equitable access to services, and ensuring that the benefits of the smart city transformation are distributed fairly.

-**Open question 3**.
 How will the project adapt to evolving technological trends and potential regulatory changes in the future?
 The rapid pace of technological advancements and changes in regulatory frameworks present ongoing challenges for the project.
 It is crucial to have a flexible and adaptive approach to incorporate new technologies, comply with emerging regulations, and respond to changing needs and expectations of the city's residents.
 This includes continuous monitoring of technological trends, proactive engagement with regulators, and regular updates to project plans and strategies.

 ## References

 1. NEC Corporation. (n.d.).
 Transportation solutions - NEC.
-Retrieved May 19, 2024, from https://www.nec.com/en/global/solutions/transportation/case-datumsi/index.html
+Retrieved May 19, 2024, from <https://www.nec.com/en/global/solutions/transportation/case-datumsi/index.html>

 2. Surat Smart City Development Ltd. (n.d.).
 About SSCDL.
-Retrieved May 19, 2024, from http://www.suratiilab.org/about-sscdl
+Retrieved May 19, 2024, from <http://www.suratiilab.org/about-sscdl>

 3. Square Yards. (n.d.).
 Surat smart city: Current progress and development plans.
-Retrieved May 19, 2024, from https://www.squareyards.com/blog/surat-smart-city-smcart
+Retrieved May 19, 2024, from <https://www.squareyards.com/blog/surat-smart-city-smcart>

 4. Shift Cities.
 (2021, May 21).
 Surat smart city: Leading India's sustainable urban development movement.
-Retrieved May 19, 2024, from https://www.shiftcities.org/post/surat-smart-city-leading-indias-sustainable-urban-development-movement
+Retrieved May 19, 2024, from <https://www.shiftcities.org/post/surat-smart-city-leading-indias-sustainable-urban-development-movement>

 5. Surat Municipal Corporation. (n.d.).
-Retrieved May 19, 2024, from https://www.suratmunicipal.gov.in/
+Retrieved May 19, 2024, from <https://www.suratmunicipal.gov.in/>

 ### Primary Sources

 1. National Institute of Urban Affairs.
 (2015).
 Surat city plan (SCP).
-Retrieved May 19, 2024, from https://smartnet.niua.org/sites/default/files/resources/SCP_%20SURAT.pdf
+Retrieved May 19, 2024, from <https://smartnet.niua.org/sites/default/files/resources/SCP_%20SURAT.pdf>

 2. Pundir, R. (2017).
 Surat smart city in the making.
 ResearchGate.
-Retrieved May 19, 2024, from https://www.researchgate.net/publication/319442268_Surat_Smart_City_in_the_making
+Retrieved May 19, 2024, from <https://www.researchgate.net/publication/319442268_Surat_Smart_City_in_the_making>

 3. My Surat. (n.d.).
 Projects.
-Retrieved May 19, 2024, from https://mysurat.in/projects.htm
+Retrieved May 19, 2024, from <https://mysurat.in/projects.htm>

 4. Surat Smart City Development Ltd. (n.d.).
 Annual reports.
-Retrieved May 19, 2024, from https://www.suratsmartcity.com/SSCDL/AnnualReports
+Retrieved May 19, 2024, from <https://www.suratsmartcity.com/SSCDL/AnnualReports>

 5. Resilient Cities Network.
 (2023).
 Surat TFURP project logic.
-Retrieved May 19, 2024, from https://resilientcitiesnetwork.org/wp-content/uploads/2023/07/Surat-TFURP-Project-Logic.pdf
+Retrieved May 19, 2024, from <https://resilientcitiesnetwork.org/wp-content/uploads/2023/07/Surat-TFURP-Project-Logic.pdf>

 ### Secondary Sources

 1. Bhatt, R. (n.d.).
 Smart city and case of Surat.
 Academia.edu.
-Retrieved May 19, 2024, from https://www.academia.edu/9755852/SMART_CITY_AND_CASE_OF_SURAT
+Retrieved May 19, 2024, from <https://www.academia.edu/9755852/SMART_CITY_AND_CASE_OF_SURAT>

 2. IUDX. (n.d.).
 Surat smart cities.
-Retrieved May 19, 2024, from https://iudx.org.in/surat-smart-cities/
+Retrieved May 19, 2024, from <https://iudx.org.in/surat-smart-cities/>

 3. Shukla, S. (2017).
 Surat smart city.
 ResearchGate.
-Retrieved May 19, 2024, from https://www.researchgate.net/publication/316824250_Surat_Smart_City
+Retrieved May 19, 2024, from <https://www.researchgate.net/publication/316824250_Surat_Smart_City>

 4. Traffic Infra Tech.
 (2017, May 4).
 Surat smart city in the making.
-Retrieved May 19, 2024, from https://trafficinfratech.com/surat-smart-city-in-the-making/
+Retrieved May 19, 2024, from <https://trafficinfratech.com/surat-smart-city-in-the-making/>

 5. Surat Municipal Corporation.
 (2017).
 Day 1 of the smart city Surat's mega event to showcase India's excellence in the field.
-Retrieved May 19, 2024, from https://www.facebook.com/MySuratMySMC/videos/day-1-of-the-smart-city-surats-mega-event-to-showcase-indias-excellence-in-the-f/1316589982170416/
+Retrieved May 19, 2024, from <https://www.facebook.com/MySuratMySMC/videos/day-1-of-the-smart-city-surats-mega-event-to-showcase-indias-excellence-in-the-f/1316589982170416/>

 6. Surat Municipal Corporation.
 (2022, January 19).
 MySuratMySMC status update.
-Retrieved May 19, 2024, from https://x.com/MySuratMySMC/status/1484392650426171392
+Retrieved May 19, 2024, from <https://x.com/MySuratMySMC/status/1484392650426171392>

 7. Surat Smart City. (n.d.).
-Retrieved May 19, 2024, from https://www.slideshare.net/SuratSmartCity1
+Retrieved May 19, 2024, from <https://www.slideshare.net/SuratSmartCity1>

 8. Swarajya.
 (2021, December 31).
 Surat tops list for smart city completion; Agra and Ahmedabad follow while UTS and NE cities lag behind.
-Retrieved May 19, 2024, from https://swarajyamag.com/infrastructure/surat-tops-list-for-smart-city-completion-agra-and-ahmedabad-follow-while-uts-and-ne-cities-lag-behind
+Retrieved May 19, 2024, from <https://swarajyamag.com/infrastructure/surat-tops-list-for-smart-city-completion-agra-and-ahmedabad-follow-while-uts-and-ne-cities-lag-behind>

 9. Ministry of Housing and Urban Affairs. (n.d.).
 Surat: Resource document.
-Retrieved May 19, 2024, from https://dsc.smartcities.gov.in/uploads/resource/resourceDoc/Resource_Doc_1708420849_Surat.pdf
+Retrieved May 19, 2024, from <https://dsc.smartcities.gov.in/uploads/resource/resourceDoc/Resource_Doc_1708420849_Surat.pdf>

 10. Surat Smart City. (n.d.).
-Retrieved May 19, 2024, from https://www.suratsmartcity.com/
+Retrieved May 19, 2024, from <https://www.suratsmartcity.com/>